 Plants Affected by Powdery Mildew

 As many gardeners know, powdery mildew thrives in humid conditions with moderate temperatures.
 Several different species of fungi in the order Erysiphales can cause the disease, though the symptoms are always similar.
 In any region with humid summers, powdery mildew almost always makes an appearance.
 While it can affect any plants, there are certain species much more susceptible to heavy infection:

 Damage to Plants

-In many cases, powdery mildew does little damage to plants but is merely unattractive.
-And some plants seem so susceptible to powdery mildew that it is virtually unavoidable--an expected cost if you choose to grow these species.
+In many cases, powdery mildew does little damage to plants and is merely unattractive.
+Some plants are so susceptible to powdery mildew that it is virtually unavoidable; you should expect this result if you choose to grow these species.
 Many gardeners simply resign themselves to the fact that powdery mildew will make an appearance nearly every year and don't bother to fight it aggressively.

 Disease Life Cycle

-Spores overwinter on diseased plant parts and begin asexual production of new spores once the weather warms.
+Spores of powdery mildew overwinter on diseased plant parts and begin asexual production of new spores once the weather warms.

 New spores are carried on the wind to other parts of the plant or to other nearby plants.
 Spores never stop producing more spores, so if infected leaves are not destroyed, the problem can never be eradicated and will only get worse.

 Powdery mildew thrives in temperatures between 60 F and 80 F and particularly during humid weather (but not rainy) and in shady areas with poor air circulation.
 Chemical fungicides are generally ineffective against powdery mildew; the best strategies are more mechanical in nature, such as simply removing and destroying diseased plants and plant parts.

 Planting disease-resistant cultivars and making sure you allow for good airflow are two ways to guard against powdery mildew.
 Other control methods to keep powdery mildew in check include: